Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

-In the steady-state the excited-state population of the qubit depends only on the rates $\gamma$ and $\mu'$.
-We will set the rates so that $\mu' \ll \gamma$, ensuring that the qubit will effectively thermalize to the inverse temperature $\beta_r$.
-Therefore, the steady-state heat current from $\ms{M}$ to $\ms{B}_z$ is given by
+In the steady-state the excited-state population of the qubit depends only on the \chg{coupling} rates $\gamma$ and $\mu'$.
+We set these rates so that $\mu' \ll \gamma$, ensuring that the qubit will effectively thermalize to the inverse temperature $\beta_r$.
+Therefore, the steady-state heat current from $\ms{M}$ to $\ms{B}_z$ \chg{under the reset model \eqref{eq:reset} reads}

-With this we can understand the effect of the modulator on the output environment $\ms{B}_z$.
 The modulator attempts to bring $\beta_z$ closer to the (inverse) temperature $\beta_r$ and the strength of this effects is controlled by the coupling rate $\mu'$.
-The choice of the values of $\beta_r$ and $\mu'$ will specify the behavior of the modulator.
-By appropriately choosing these two parameters, we can tune the range of the output temperature $\beta_z$, which will generate the desired non-linearity in the response of the machine (see Appendix \ref{app:1}).
+The choice of the values of $\beta_r$ and $\mu'$ will \chg{therefore completely} specify the behavior of the modulator.
+By appropriately choosing these two parameters, we can \chg{specify} the range of the output temperature $\beta_z$ \chg{leading to a non-linear response of the machine (see Supplementary Material A for more details)}.

-\subsection{Dynamics of the machine}
+\subsubsection{Dynamics of the machine}

-We will now combine our understanding of the collector and the modulator to gain insight into the full evolution of the machine.
+We now combine our understanding of the collector and the modulator to gain insight into the full evolution of the machine.
 The collector and the modulator are both connected to an environment $\ms{B}_z$ with a finite heat capacity $C$.
 The temperature change of this environment is proportional to the sum of all entering heat currents.
-Specifically, we assume that $\beta_z $ changes according to the calorimetric equation
+Specifically, we assume that \chg{the temperature $T_z := 1/\beta_z$} changes according to the calorimetric equation \chg{$\dot{T}_z = \frac{1}{C} (j_{\ms{C}} + j_{\ms{M}})$, which in terms of $\beta_z$ reads}